didi/mand-mobile/site/docs/migration.en-US.md

 	- 🔅 New prop `icon-disabled`, used to set the disable item icon and default value is `check-disabled`.
 	- 🔅 New prop `icon-svg`, used to use SVG type icons and default value is `false`.

+#### ScrollView

+- Features and Improvements
+	- 🔅 New prop `manual-init`, used to set the manual initialization scroll area.
+	- 🔅 New method `init`, used to manually initialize the scroll area.

 #### Selector

 - Features and Improvements